doeswork/does-robot/README.md

-does-robot is a framework for a robotics project
+does-robot is a framework for making robots

+by mark + jeff rosenberg

 Requirements

-- bash
-- git
+ubuntu desktop

 Installation

 - `git clone`
 - `bin/setup`